ethen8181/machine-learning/linear regression/linear_regession_1.md

 $$\text{Min } F_{\theta} = \frac{1}{2} \sum_{i=1}^m ( h(x_{i}) - y_{i} )^2 $$

 The $\frac{1}{2}$ is there to minimize the math loading for later when we take the first derivative of the function.
 Again, the meaning for the formula above means after plugging in our input variables $x_{i}$ (recall that i denotes the ith row in the dataset) into the function and obtaining the value, which is the $h(x_{i})$ part.
 We will calculate its distance with the original $y_{i}$.
 Therefore the process of the gradient descent is to start some value for $\theta$ and keep updating it to reduce $F_{\theta}$, with the goal of minimizing the summed up differences for all rows.
+This summed of difference is often referred to as the sum squared error.

+Next, we'll state without proving that after taking the first derivative of the function $F_{\theta}$ and putting it back inside the gradient descent algorithm we'll obtain the formula below:

+$$$$

 ## References

 1. Gradient Descent Example: http://www.r-bloggers.com/gradient-descent-in-r/
-3. Linear Regression with Gradient Descent: http://cs229.stanford.edu/notes/cs229-notes1.pdf
+2. Linear Regression with Gradient Descent: http://cs229.stanford.edu/notes/cs229-notes1.pdf